alexmacarthur/macarthur-me-gatsby/src/posts/deploying-code-with-a-git-hook/index.md

 ---
-title: Deploying Code with a Git Hook on a Digital Ocean Droplet
+title: Deploying Code with a Git Hook on a DigitalOcean Droplet
 date: '2019-08-19'
 open_graph: 'https://images.pexels.com/photos/256229/pexels-photo-256229.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=1200&w=1200'
 ---

 I've been working on a project involving long-running, resource-intensive batch jobs in Node.
 At first, when my needs were simpler, I used Heroku to run these jobs.
-It was great, but eventually, the price:performance ratio offered became a little too unwieldy, and I chose to make a move from Heroku to Digital Ocean.
+It was great, but eventually, the price:performance ratio offered became a little too unwieldy, and I chose to make a move from Heroku to DigitalOcean.

 Almost immediately, I was impressed.
 In just a short while, I was up and running these jobs with little issue.
 But there was one challenge I had yet to work out: setting up some sort of deployment process to get the code from my Git repository to my droplet.
 I was spoiled with Heroku.
 They make that part of the job incredibly hassle-free.
 But thankfully, when I made the move to DO, my needs were relatively straightforward: